 Live Aid

 On Saturday, July 13, 1985, an estimated 1.9 billion people across the globe gathered around their television sets and radios for Live Aid, a benefit concert for famine relief in Ethiopia.
-An additional 150,000 or so saw the event live from Wembley Stadium in London and JFK Stadium in Philadelphia.
+An additional 150,000 saw the event live from Wembley Stadium in London and JFK Stadium in Philadelphia.

-The success of Band Aid and USA for Africa inspired Geldof and Ure – on the suggestion of Culture Club’s Boy George – to organize a concert event to be held on two continents, titled Live Aid.
-The idea was to use satellites to bounce back and forth between two locations, so music was constantly playing at one location while equipment was taken down and set up at the other.
+The success of Band Aid and USA for Africa inspired Geldof and Ure – on the suggestion of Culture Club’s Boy George – to organize a benefit concert to be held on two continents.
+The idea was to use satellites to bounce back and forth between the two locations, so music was constantly playing.
+Geldof and Ure hired promoters Harvey Goldsmith and Bill Graham to help organize the event and set about enlisting artists (several prominent musicians, including Michael Jackson, Bruce Springsteen, and Prince, declined for various reasons).
+Venues were selected.
+Television and radio broadcasting rights were secured.

 • Phil Collins

-Phil Collins was the Live Aid MVP.
-The only artist to appear at both locations, Collins performed at Wembley, took the Concorde across the Atlantic, then performed at JFK.
-And in addition to his own sets, he gave assists to Sting, Eric Clapton and Led Zeppelin (see next entry).
-Apparently Collins was under the impression that other artists would be making the transcontinental trek with him and was mortified to learn he’d be the only one.
+Phil Collins was undoubtedly the Live Aid MVP.
+The only artist to appear at both locations, Collins played at Wembley, took the Concorde across the Atlantic, then did a set at JFK.
+He also assisted Sting, Eric Clapton, and Led Zeppelin (see next entry) during their performances.

 • Led Zeppelin